The State of Florida issues Hurricane Sally updates

 - The Division is leading the Florida State Emergency Response Team in responding to Hurricane Sally.

+- The Division is working closely with utility crews to focus efforts as they restore power to homes and businesses impacted by Hurricane Sally.
+So far, power has been restored to more than 40,000 homes.

+- The Division has deployed 50 trucks with light towers to support power restoration efforts and traffic movement through overnight hours.

-- The Division has mobilized 60,000 gallons of water to provide residents impacted by water outages in the area.
+- The Division has deployed 972,000 bottles of water and 179,000 meals to provide critical relief to Floridians impacted by Hurricane Sally.

-- FDEM worked with the States of Tennessee and Oklahoma to secure two additional urban search and rescue teams that were demobilizing from Hurricane Laura.
+- The Division supported nine general population shelters with PPE shelter kits and has established five non-congregate shelters for individuals with underlying conditions or who are COVID-19 positive.

+- The Division has deployed more than 200 generators and 100 pumps into impacted areas to assist with power outages and flooding.

 - The Division is hosting twice daily calls with all counties to address any unmet needs.